-Ellyn Shook is Accenture’s chief leadership & human resources officer, responsible for the people programs that empower 373,000 Accenture professionals to improve the way the world works and lives.
+Ellyn Shook is Accenture’s chief leadership & human resources officer, responsible for helping the 384,000 people of Accenture succeed both professionally and personally.
+Her global team of HR experts is re-imagining leadership and talent practices to create the most truly human work environment in the digital age, fueling Accenture’s differentiation in the market and ability to improve the way the world works and lives.

 Between 2004 and 2011, Ms. Shook was the global human resources lead for career and performance management, total rewards, employee engagement, and mergers and acquisitions.
 Earlier in her career, she was head of global compensation, responsible for designing and implementing new executive compensation and equity programs—including equity grants at the time of the company’s IPO in 2001.
 She also led human resources for the company’s New York office for five years.

-Ms. Shook serves on the board of trustees at Harvey Mudd College and the Women's Leadership Board of the Women and Public Policy program at Harvard's Kennedy School.
-She is a member of the HR50 division of World50, Columbia Cancer Advisory Council and the American Health Policy Institute Board of Governors.
-She is also a member of Women in America, the Ellevate Women’s Network, Women’s Forum of New York and the Talent Innovation Center.
+Ms. Shook serves on the board of trustees at Harvey Mudd College, the Women's Leadership Board of the Women and Public Policy program at Harvard's Kennedy School, and the steering committee of Paradigm for Parity.
+She is active in Women in America and Ellevate Women’s Network, and is also a member of the HR50 division of World50.
 A 2015 article in Forbes.com named Ms. Shook one of the top 10 CHROs.

 Ms. Shook joined Accenture in 1988 and became a partner in 2003.
 She holds a bachelor of science degree from Purdue University.